YouCanTouCan/FOSS-setup/README.md

 DNS, or Domain Name System, can be likened to a phonebook - it basically tells your phone what website is what, and more.
 Full transparency, I'm fuzzy on the details.

 - ### 🛜 [NextDNS](https://nextdns.io/) 🐐
-   *Freemium, CLI only, Fully FOSS, Intermittent Development, Default Permissions*
+   *Freemium & Self-Hostable, CLI only, Fully FOSS, Intermittent Development, Default Permissions*
    A highly customizable DNS, allowing you to block specific ads trackers, and websites highly effectively device-wide.

 # Clearnet Browsers